Hanborough to Charlbury walk

 - In 500 metres you come to a telegraph pole and a building on the right-hand side, where the lane curves sharply around to the right.[!]
 Turn left off the track onto another track, in 15 metres passing Hill Barn Switchgear Station on your right (hidden in undergrowth in summer).
 Here [!] turn right through the undergrowth and in 10 metres go through the wooden swing gate, next to a fieldgate, with a faded Oxfordshire Way disc on it.
 Continue straight ahead, downhill, along the left-hand edge of the field, following a hedge and fenceline, your direction 290° initially.

 - In 150 metres you come to the bottom, left-hand corner of the field.
-Go through the gap left by a wooden gate (off its hinges) and turn right up the car-wide track, following the sign for the Oxfordshire Way.
+Go through the gap left by a missing wooden gate and turn right up the car-wide track, following the sign for the Oxfordshire Way.
 The track heads down into a dip then up the other side, before levelling out, with a hedge on your left and open fields to your right.

 - After 750 metres along this track you come to a cross roads, opposite a clump of trees where the Oxfordshire Way goes straight ahead through the trees.